 There are two shuttle stop locations, both in Marin:

 The shuttle costs $4.00 per person for a round-trip ticket.
 Passengers ages 15 and younger ride free but still require a reservation.

 The shuttle allows for up to two wheelchairs at a time, so if you are bringing one, you probably want to book as far as possible in advance.
 The only animals allowed on the shuttle are service dogs.

 The registration system is now open.
 Visit their site for more information and to book your parking spot or shuttle ride.

 I recommend wearing layers during your visit here.
 It's often cool, foggy, and moist in the mornings and warmer in the afternoons.

 However, even if it is sunny before you arrive at the park, don't let the weather forecast fool you.
 The tall trees block the sun, so it might still be cool in the forest, even on a warm day.

 Here are some average Muir Woods temperatures to help you plan for your visit:

 You will also want to prepare for rain between late October and late March.

-I also recommend wearing comfortable, flat shoes.
+I recommend wearing comfortable, flat shoes or tennis shoes.
 Even though the walkways are wooden, the parking lots are dirt.